OKRs

 Why OKR Reporting should NOT be manual

-The set OKRs are then shared through internal communication channels like slack, emails, intranet, etc.
+The set OKRs are then shared through internal communication channels like Slack, emails, intranet, etc.

 This practice is ok when the company is just in the initial phase one the company expands and they dive deeper into the OKR ocean they fail.